mercadopago/sdk-js/docs/authenticator.md

 The Authenticator provides a secure FastPayment authentication system using native device capabilities to streamline payment flows with saved payment methods.

+> For a complete integration example, please refer to the [Fast Payments Example](https://github.com/mercadopago/fastpayments_example).

 ## Initializing the Authenticator

 To initialize the authenticator you need to call the `.authenticator()` function from the SDK along with some parameters